Tackling Sampling Noise in Physical Systems for Machine Learning Applications: Fundamental Limits and Eigentasks: Information capacity with sampling noise

 \subsection{Noisy eigentasks from readout features}

 We can now also discuss the interpretation of $\{\beta_k^2\}$ for a physical system for which $\{\bm{r}^{(k)}\}$ are known.
 Consider the evaluation by the physical system (for a given $u$) under finite shots $S$, which yields a single instance of the readout features $\bar{\bm{X}}(u)$.
-We can simply \rev{construct from the $S$-shot averaged features $\{\bar{X}_k(u)\}$} that a \textit{noisy} version of the $k$th eigentask, $\bar{y}^{(k)}(u)$ can be constructed as
+We can simply construct a \textit{noisy} estimator of the $k$th eigentask, $\bar{y}^{(k)}(u)$

 which is equivalent to requiring the output weights $\bm{W} = \bm{r}^{(k)}$.The corresponding set of noisy function is also orthogonal, this is because $\ci \bm{r}^{(k)} = \beta^2_k \gr \bm{r}^{(k)}$ implies $\bm{r}^{(k)T} \ci \bm{r}^{(k')} = \beta^2_k \delta_{k, k'}$ and hence